Generic name: mifepristone [ mif-e-PRIS-tone ]

 - For oral dosage form (tablets):

-- For termination of pregnancy (49 days or less):
+- For termination of pregnancy (70 days or less) taken together with misoprostol:

-- Adults—600 milligrams (mg) (three-200 mg tablets) as a single dose, followed 2 days later by 400 micrograms (mcg) (two-200 mcg tablets) of misoprostol as a single dose if needed.
+- Adults—200 milligrams (mg) as a single dose on Day 1.
+This is followed 2 days later by 800 micrograms (mcg) (four-200 mcg tablets) of misoprostol as a single dose placed in the cheeks.

 - Children—Use is not recommended.